Amulet-Team/Amulet-Map-Editor/docs/getting_started.rst

 * OSX: ``amulet_app.app``
 * Linux: *TODO*

+.. _opening-a-world-ref:

 Opening a World
 ---------------

+:emphasis:`Note: We recommend that any world that is to be opened by Amulet is backed up to avoid any loss of data`

 When starting Amulet, you should be presented with a screen similar to the following: